tinylibs/tinyspy/README.md

 A `9KB` package for minimal and easy testing with no dependencies.
 This package was created for having a tiny spy library to use in `vitest`, but it can also be used in `jest` and other test environments.

+*In case you need more tiny libraries like tinypool or tinyspy, please consider submitting an [RFC](https://github.com/tinylibs/rfcs)*
 ## Installing

 ```bash